Frequently Asked Questions

 -

-Petal provides short-term, loving care for non-mobile babies while supporting māmā and whānau experiencing challenging circumstances.
+Petal provides specialised short-term care for babies while māma and whānau work through challenging circumstances and make informed choices.

 -